Timesheet Validator - Validation Rules

 Why does 5-day Saturday say "(Sun/PH)" in the message?

 The message template was written when this rule only covered Sunday and Public Holidays.
-5-day staff Saturday was added later as a third rest-day type, but the label in the remark string was not updated.
+5-day staff Saturday was added later but the label was not updated.

 Done